 In genetics, the random segregation of alleles effectively results in massively parallel randomized experiments, where the direction of causality between co-expressed genes can be inferred from their joint genetic linkage to cis-regulatory DNA sequences.
 While this basic principle is well-established, important challenges remain.
-My group is building an expanded toolkit for causal inference in systems genetics, based on:
+My group is building an expanded toolkit for causal inference in systems genetics, that will include:

-- Development of efficient software for handling deep RNA-sequencing data from hundreds to thousands of individuals.
+- efficient software for handling deep RNA-sequencing data from hundreds to thousands of individuals,

-- Development of more sensitive statistical models to account for multiple levels of known and unknown confounding factors and noise in the data.
+- more sensitive statistical models to account for multiple levels of known and unknown confounding factors and noise in the data,

-- Development of methods for the inference of global causal networks involving thousands of genes.
+- methods for the inference of global causal networks involving thousands of genes,

 - methods for identifying causal regulatory variants using allele-specific eQTL mapping.